Espresso-Aficionados/website/guides/water.md

 —

-Now you need to multiply this by the Molar Mass (since oxygen, hydrogen, and sulphur are still physically in the solution) to get grams needed per litre of DI water to achieve a target mg/L of 24:
+Now you need to multiply this by the molar mass (since oxygen, hydrogen, and sulphur are still physically in the solution) to get grams needed per litre of DI water to achieve a target mg/L of 24:

 0.000987451141740383 * 246.4746 = 0.243381625180004